What is Dried Beet Pulp?

-According to IAMS pet food, moderately fermentable fiber absorbs excess water, removes excess waste from the digestive tract &, when fermented, fiber provides an excellent source of energy for pets.
+According to IAMS pet food, moderately fermentable fiber absorbs excess water and removes excess waste from the digestive tract &; when fermented, fiber can also act as a source of energy for pets.

 For the above reasons, dog food manufacturers aim to include consistent levels of fiber within their recipes.
 However, many of the ingredients that are commonly used in dog food do not contain a plentiful supply of fiber.

 This is especially true for high-protein or high-meat content dog food recipes that do not contain a large quantity of plant-based material.